InterDigitalInc/CompressAI-Vision/cross_checking_scripts/README.md

 bash compressai-fcvcm/cross_checking_scripts/decoding_scripts/run_hieve.sh
 ```

+Note:
+- you may have to check paths at the top of the scripts if you use testdata stored elsewhere
+- You can parrallelize with gnu or slurm system, check script headers for options

 8. From a machine equipped with microsoft excel:
 - open the generate csv files
 - open the provided result file BLABLA.xls at the root of this package

-copy and paste relevant sections to the template
+copy and paste relevant sections to the template and generate per class results

-9. Check feature dumps
+9. Check feature dumps located in fcvcm-cfp-proposal16_feature_dumps
-...

-10. Optional, crosscheck encoder runtimes
-...